raphaelameaume/lemonade-component/README.md

 # lemonade-component 🏷

+⚠️ ALPHA: This code has not been fully tested and the API might have some breaking changes in the future

-(alpha) `lemonade-component` is a minimal component library inspired by [modularjs](https://github.com/modularorg/modularjs/).
+`lemonade-component` is a minimal component library inspired by [modularjs](https://github.com/modularorg/modularjs/).
 Its only purpose is to look for registered DOM components and execute a function when it finds one.
 It supports dynamic imports and can watch for DOM changes.
 It is not a v-dom library.

 ## Installation